Chris Robinson (singer): The Black Crowes reunion

 In early 2005, it was announced that The Black Crowes would be reuniting for a run at New York's Hammerstein Ballroom.
 This lineup included former members Sven Pipien and Marc Ford.
 This quickly turned into a full-fledged tour.
 Although initially not part of the reunion, Steve Gorman did return to the band in early May.
 In July 2007, during the Black Crowes Summer Tour, the live album Brothers of a Feather: Live at the Roxy was released.

 The album was composed of tracks culled from Chris and Rich Robinson's three night set at the Roxy, and featured Black Crowes songs (Horsehead, Cursed Diamond, Thorn In My Pride), solo material from both brothers (Someday Past the Sunset, Forgiven Song), covers from some of their favorite artists (Over the Hill, Roll Um Easy, Driving Wheel, Forever Young), and new material (Magic Rooster Blues, Cold Boy Smile).
 A new album, Warpaint, was released on March 4, 2008.

-On August 31, 2009, the Black Crowes released another album of original material, recorded in front of a live audience over several shows at Levon Helm's barn in New York, Before the Frost...
-Each CD purchase was accompanied by a download code to receive the album's companion release, ...Until the Freeze.
+On August 31, 2009, the Black Crowes released another album of original material, recorded in front of a live audience over several shows at Levon Helm's barn in New York, Before the Frost...Until the Freeze.
+Each CD purchase of Before the Frost... was accompanied by a download code to receive the album's companion release, ...Until the Freeze.
 The vinyl version includes all 20 tracks.

 In April 2010, it was announced that in celebration of the band's 20th anniversary, they would release Croweology, featuring new acoustic recordings of Black Crowes' favorites.
 The two-disc set would be sold at the price of one as a thank you to fans.
 In conjunction with the release, the band would also embark on the "Say Goodnight to the Bad Guys" tour, which would stretch from August 2010 – December 2010.
 The majority of the shows saw the band perform two 90 minute sets, the first acoustic, and the second electric.
 At the end of the tour, it was announced the band would begin a new hiatus of undetermined length.

 On January 15, 2015, Rich Robinson announced the final breakup of the band due to a disagreement with his brother Chris Robinson over an alleged proposal regarding ownership of the band.
 In an interview, drummer Steve Gorman indicated that prior to the breakup, the Black Crowes had been discussing a tour.

 On the November 11, 2019 Howard Stern Show Chris and Rich announced that they were reuniting to tour reprising their first studio album, Shake Your Money Maker.